A Hot Summer Afternoon at Zoo Tampa

 Asian Gardens

 The Sloth Bear is a unique species of bear which eats both plants and insects.
 This interesting looking bear is found in the lowland forests of Sri Lanka.
-Luckily we were able to see it sitting upright during the day as opposed to sleeping.
-When we came back later in the day, it was sleeping.
+On our first visit, we were lucky to catch this glimpes of him sitting upright during the day as opposed to sleeping.
+When we came back later in the day, he was sleeping.
 We enjoyed the opportunity to view this beautiful endangered bear.

 The Florida boardwalk